joyontokumar/NPM/README.md

 2. script (run the specfic package)

 <b>How to uninstall local package :  </b>
-you you want to uninstall your local package then you can write your command prompt
+you want to uninstall your local package then you can write your command prompt

 <pre><code>npm uninstall underscore</code></pre>